 Government neglect of the problem enables youngsters to avoid punishment despite repeat offences, maki

 Unlike Croatia and Serbia, Bosnia lacks a special juvenile justice system, as well as prisons for minors.
+Its two juvenile correctional centres are below international standards.
+Teenage offenders thus end up in prisons with hardened criminals.

 “We are very concerned about that,” says Hubert van Eck Koster, human rights officer with the Bosnian mission of the Organisation for Security and Cooperation in Europe.
 “If you have a juvenile in the same prison cell with a suspected war criminal, which we have seen happen, that is clearly not helpful.”